oaqa/FlexNeuART/README.md

 In Aug-Dec 2020, we used this framework to generate best traditional and/or neural runs in the [MSMARCO Document ranking task](https://microsoft.github.io/msmarco/#docranking).
 In fact, our best traditional (non-neural) run slightly outperformed a couple of neural submissions.
+The code for the best-performing neural model will be published within 2-3 months.

 `FlexNeuART` is under active development.
 More detailed description and documentaion is to appear.
 Currently we have: